Vualto/vudrm-public-docs/docs/source/integrations/casting/chromecast.md

 ## Sender

-setup of the load function within your `sender` within your site or player.
+Setup of the load function within your `sender` within your site or player.

 ```javascript
 load(url, token, laUrl) {